Frequently Asked Questions

 The above does not take into account whether or not the car is on a hill or not.
-If the car stops but is moving off within a few seconds (slow moving traffic or Stop junction) then clutch control can be used to prevent the car from rolling back and avoid the use of the handbrake.
-A longer wait would merit the handbrake being applied as otherwise the car may roll backwards once the foot comes off the brake onto the accelerator when moving off.
+If the car stops but is moving off within a few seconds (slow-moving traffic or Stop junction) then clutch control can be used to prevent the car from rolling back and avoid the use of the handbrake.
+A longer wait would merit the handbrake being applied as otherwise, the car may roll backward once the foot comes off the brake onto the accelerator when moving off.

 If 3rd or more cars back it is best applying the handbrake for a number of reasons.
 There will be less wear and tear on the clutch as well as gives the driver a chance to rest his feet.
 If a driver is sitting with his foot on the footbrake instead of the handbrake then the brake lights may be dazzling the car behind (especially in dark and wet conditions) and also if the handbrake isn’t applied and a car drives into the back of you then you are less likely to jolt forward and hit the car in front than if simply sitting with the foot on the brake pedal.

-No. There is no stipulation that the reverse around the corner needs completed in 1 go.
-In fact at times it in necessary to stop in order to do good all round observation.
+No. There is no stipulation that the reverse around the corner needs to be completed in 1 go.
+In fact, at times it is necessary to stop in order to do good all-round observation.
 More pupils pick up marks on the test during the reverse for poor observation than they do for the reverse itself.
-It’s completely acceptable to stop half way round to check the mirrors and blinds spots.
-Similarly it’s also fine to adjust the wing mirrors before hand, but just remember to fix them again once completed.
+It’s completely acceptable to stop halfway round to check the mirrors and blinds spots.
+Similarly, it’s also fine to adjust the wing mirrors beforehand, but just remember to fix them again once completed.

 The car will only jump if either the clutch is up too fast or the speed was wrong for the new gear.
 A common fault is changing down to a lower gear (such as 2nd) but failing to slow down adequately.
 This can be avoided by Braking before clutching down (BBC – Brake Before Clutch).
 By braking 1st you can get the speed right before carrying out the gear change and it should then go smoother.
 Change into 2nd gear at 25kmph/15mph.
 It may also jump if the clutch is up too fast.
 It should take 3 seconds between the clutch being down and fully released.
 It should also be released at a steady, consistent speed.